 Find something they’re passionate about

-Set smaller goals
+Set modest goals

-By setting small, achievable goals you cultivate feelings of success, confidence, and momentum.
-Make your first goal something simple like, “Signing up for one yoga class”.
+By setting small, achievable goals, you cultivate feelings of success, confidence, and momentum.
+Make your first goal something simple like, “Signing up for one yoga class.”
 If that particular activity sticks, you can start thinking bigger and build upon your success.
-Momentum is a powerful tool and that’s exactly what you create by keeping your goals in the form of small, achievable steps!
+Momentum is a powerful tool and that’s exactly what you create by keeping your goals in the form of small, achievable steps.

 Cultivate a social environment